lowRISC/sonata-software/exercises/hardware_access_control/README.md

 To do this, we can create a new compartment `gpio_access` with sole access to the GPIO MMIO region.
 This compartment will arbitrate access to the LED outputs by making use of CHERIoT's sealing mechanism.
 When a compartment seals a capability, it can no longer be dereferenced or modified until it is unsealed by a compartment with the capability to do so.
-`gpio_access` uses these sealing capabilities as LED *handles* that it can give to other compartments.
+The `gpio_access` compartment creates these sealing capabilities as LED *handles* that it can give to other compartments.
 These other compartments can't use the handles directly, but can only pass them to `gpio_access` which can unseal them and use them.
 In this case, they only point to a `LedHandle` structure that only holds the index of a LED.
 They are purely used as a proof of LED ownership.